Benjins/yap/FORMAT.md

 An annotation with the time set to 'never' will not show up based on time, but may be made visible by other things, like mousing over another annotation.

 Note that the "video frame" _appears_ to be	solely the rendered video.
 I.e, for a video with a non-standard aspect ratio that ends up being letterboxed, the letterboxing/black bars do not count as part of the video frame.

+Segments can also have the `spaceRelative` attribute, which will be the id of another annotation, which the X/Y coords are relative to, rather than the video frame.

 ## Text